-- The valuation report as of July 1, 2020 made the following changes: - The discount rate decreased from 2.79% to 2.66%. - Baseline per capita costs were adjusted to reflect 2020 claims and enrollment, and retiree contributions were updated based on 2021 premiums.
+- The valuation report as of July 1, 2020 made the following changes: - o The discount rate decreased from 2.79% to 2.66%. - O Baseline per capita costs were updated to reflect 2020 claims and enrollment, and retiree contributions were updated based on 2021 premiums.
 2020 medical claims and enrollment experience were reviewed but not included in the projection of expected 2021 plan costs.
-Due to the COVID-19 pandemic, this experience was not believed to be reflective of what can be expected in future years. - The salary scale assumptions were revised for the Louisiana State Employees' Retirement System and the Teachers' Retirement System of Louisiana. - Medical participation rates, life participation rates, the age difference between future retirees and their spouses, Medicare eligibility rates, and medical plan election percentages have all been updated based on a review of OPEB experience from July 1, 2017 through June 30, 2020. - The valuation report as of July 1, 2021 made the following changes: - The discount rate decreased from 2.66% to 2.18%. - o Baseline per capita costs were adjusted to reflect 2021 claims and enrollment. - Medical plan election percentages were updated based on the coverage elections of recent retirees. - The healthcare cost trend rate assumption was revised based on updated National Health Care Trend Survey information.
+Due to the COVID-19 pandemic, this experience was not believed to be reflective of what can be expected in future years. - o The salary scale assumptions were revised for the Louisiana State Employees' Retirement System and the Teachers' Retirement System of Louisiana. - O Medical participation rates, life participation rates, the age difference between future retirees and their spouses, Medicare eligibility rates, and medical plan election percentages have all been updated based on a review of OPEB experience from July 1, 2017 through June 30, 2020. - The valuation report as of July 1, 2021 made the following changes: - o The discount rate decreased from 2.66% to 2.18%. - o Baseline per capita costs were updated to reflect 2021 claims and enrollment. - Medical plan election percentages were updated based on the coverage elections of recent retirees. - o The healthcare cost trend rate assumption was revised based on updated National Health Care Trend Survey information. - The valuation report as of July 1, 2022 made the following changes: - o The discount rate increased from 2.18% to 4.09%. - o Baseline per capita costs were updated to reflect 2022 claims and enrollment.